Marco-o1 v2: Towards Widening The Distillation Bottleneck for Reasoning Models: Conclusion

 \section{Conclusion}

-We explore strategies for transferring long CoT reasoning to smaller models, addressing learning difficulties and bias inheritance common in standard distillation.
-We propose a MCTS framework that generates tree-based reasoning paths from scratch, enabling flexible data generation and reducing reliance on large teacher models.
-We enhance performance through CoT-aware post-training, combining supervised fine-tuning, direct preference optimization, and masking-based strategies.
-Experiments on diverse benchmarks-covering exam tasks, multilingual instruction following, and real-world planning-show that MCTS-generated data and targeted optimization reduce formalistic overthinking and content repetition.
-By balancing reasoning length, introducing multi-model coordination for reflection, and using a joint loss approach for preference optimization, our model demonstrates robust performance across various reasoning tasks.
+We explore strategies to transfer long CoT reasoning to smaller models, addressing learning difficulty and bias inheritance in distillation.
+We propose a MCTS framework that independently generates flexible, tree-based reasoning data, reducing reliance on large teacher models.
+Enhanced by CoT-aware post-training, our approach effectively mitigates overly formalistic long-time thinking.
+Experiments across diverse tasks (math, planning and instruction-following) demonstrate robust performance improvements.
 These findings highlight the importance of well-designed data and post-training strategies in improving the efficiency and reliability of smaller-scale reasoning models.
+In the future, we will continue to explore how reasoning techniques can improve a broader range of non-mathematical tasks, including machine translation \cite{liu2025new}, multilingual and multimodal reasoning \cite{zeng2025marco,li2025perception}.